konclude/Konclude/Readme.md

 # USAGE

-The binaries of Konclude (and possibly some shared libraries) are located in the './Binaries ' directory.
-However, you can use the starter scripts in the main directory for directly invoking Konclude with "Konclude" (Windows) or "./Konclude" (Linux, Mac).
+The binaries of Konclude (and possibly some shared libraries) are located in the `Binaries` directory.
+However, you can use the starter scripts in the main directory for directly invoking Konclude with `Konclude` (Windows) or `./Konclude` (Linux, Mac).
 The command line parameter '-h' shows the usage options for Konclude.
-Some examples are located in the './Tests' directory.
+Some examples are located in the `Tests` directory.
 See http://konclude.com/ for detailed usage instructions.

 - COMMAND LINE:

-	Basic reasoning tasks such as classification, consistency, class satisfiability and	realisation can be directly invoked with the command line interface.
-For this, Konclude has to be called with the corresponding command ('classification', 'consistency', 'satisfiability', or 'realisation') and at least the input file has to be specified with '-i FILEPATH'.
-The output file is optional and can be set with the '-o FILEPATH' parameter.
-The	class satisfiability checking additionally requires the IRI of the class that has to be tested, which has to be specified with '-x IRI'.
+	Basic reasoning tasks such as classification, consistency, class satisfiability, and	realisation can be directly invoked with the command line interface.
+For this, Konclude has to be called with the corresponding command (`classification`, `consistency`, `satisfiability`, or `realisation`) and at least the input file has to be specified with `-i FILEPATH`.
+The output file is optional and can be set with the `-o FILEPATH` argument.
+The	class satisfiability checking additionally requires the IRI of the class that has to be tested, which has to be specified with `-x IRI`.

 	Please note that Konclude natively only supports ontologies in the OWL 2 XML [1] or in the OWL 2 Functional Style format [2].
-The optional integration of the Redland RDF Libraries allow for parsing RDF serialization formats, but the mapping to OWL constructs can be considered as experimental.
+The optional integration of the Redland RDF Libraries allow for parsing RDF serialization formats, but the mapping to OWL constructs must be considered as experimental.
 Hence, you may use the protege editor [3] to convert ontologies in other syntaxes into a fully supported format.

-	Examples (on Windows you have to omit ./):
+	Examples (omit ./ on Windows):
     ```
     ./Konclude classification -i Tests/roberts-family-full-D.owl.xml -o roberts-family-full-class-hierarchy.owl.xml
 	./Konclude satisfiability -i Tests/roberts-family-full-D.owl.xml -x http://www.co-ode.org/roberts/family-tree.owl#Aunt